Hogan Lovells Further Enhances Trademark Management Efficiency with Anaqua

 New platform supports global collaboration for top ten international law firm

-Boston, May 20, 2019, the leading provider of innovation and intellectual property management solutions, is pleased to announce its strategic partnership with top ten global law firm Hogan Lovells.
+BOSTON, May 23, 2019, the leading provider of innovation and intellectual property management solutions, is pleased to announce its strategic partnership with top ten global law firm Hogan Lovells.

 Hogan Lovells is one of the world's most innovative law firms and was recently named Managing Intellectual Property's "Global IP Firm of the Year," for a second year running.
 The firm's intellectual property practice has close to 400 dedicated professionals spanning the Americas, Europe, and Asia; and boasts a client base which includes over 50% of the world's largest brand owners.